 In fact, each one of our carbon ceramic brake disc weighs just 55% of the weight of the much smaller factory cast iron ones.

 Carbon ceramic brake discs are nothing if not durable.
 They’re designed to last for the car’s entire lifetime, unlike conventional steel brakes.
 They last so well because the rotor construction interweaves continuous carbon fibre to form a 3D multi-directional matrix.
 This makes the material incredibly hard, especially compared to iron discs, which are comparatively malleable making wear an inevitability.

-Another advantage of our carbon ceramic brakes is their ability to contain the friction required for punishing braking over extended periods.
-Choosing carbon ceramic brakes is not about the power of a single stop – our Stage 3 big brake kit will perform just as well.
+The biggest advantage of our carbon ceramic brakes is their ability to contain the friction required for punishing braking over extended periods.
+Choosing carbon ceramic brakes is not about the power of a single stop – our Stage 3 big brake kit will perform that task just as well.
 Rather, it’s about the ability to repeat that stopping power again and again.
-In our testing, we performed fifty full brake pressure stops from 160mph / 260kph at the test track.
+In our testing (see clip below), we performed fifty full brake pressure stops from 160mph / 260kph to standstill at the test track.
 Even after the 50th stop, with the carbon discs glowing red-hot, the stopping power was unchanged from the start of our test.

 If you live in a cold and icy area, you’re probably already aware that salted roads can pose a huge risk to the metal components of your vehicle – brake discs included.
 Carbon ceramic brakes, on the other hand, are virtually immune to corrosion.
 This is because the material they’re made from is much less reactive than steel and iron, due to the material’s tightly bonded structure.